SamG101-Developer/SPP-Primer/Writerside/topics/3-3-Functions.md

 for the arguments would not be enough to determine which overload to call.
 The mutability and conventions of parameters cannot be overloaded either.

+## Function overloading resolution
+There are a number of checks that occur in order to detect the correct overload.
+These are:
+1. Infer any generics from constraints or parameter types.
+2. Inject "self" argument if the function is a non-static instance.
+3. Check for any non-matching argument/parameter names for this overload.
+4. Check that there are enough parameters left over for number of arguments.
+5. Give each "normal" argument a name from the leftover parameters.
+6. Check that each argument's convention & type matches the parameter's convention & type.

 ## Function recursion
 Function recursion is supported, and all recursive functions are re-written to be tail call recursive.
 This allows for the tail call optimization to be applied to all recursive functions, and allows for infinite recursion to be